sepideh-srj/Geometric-Modeling/README.txt

-Load a OBJ file from Prof. Richard webpage first to see the model in canvas.
+Load an OBJ file from Prof. Richard webpage first to see the model in canvas.
 All of the features are implemented.

 Part 1)